-- Self-directed RRSP – This is similar to individual RRSP but it’s a DIY account which allows you to hold a wide range of investments.
+- Self-directed RRSP – This is similar to individual RRSP but it’s a DIY account that allows you to hold a wide range of investments.
 Be careful when you open a self-directed RRSP with financial institutions.
 Some financial institutions charge an annual “maintenance” fee unless you reach their minimum amount requirement.

 - Group RRSP – If you don’t have a pension at work, typically you would have a Group RRSP available.
 The employee could contribute money to the group RRSP from their pay cheques and the employer would match the contribution up to a certain amount.
 When you do this, you see tax savings immediately.
-There are some limitation to Group RRSP though as typically you can only invest in mutual funds or GICs.
+There are some limitations to Group RRSP though as typically you can only invest in mutual funds or GICs.

-- Spousal RRSP – If one of the spouses has a higher income, spousal RRSP is great vehicle to use for future retirement income splitting.
-Basically the higher-income spouse (A) would make the contribution and get tax deduction.
+- Spousal RRSP – If one of the spouses has a higher income, spousal RRSP is a great vehicle to use for future retirement income splitting.
+Basically the higher-income spouse (A) would make the contribution and get a tax deduction.
 The money in the spousal RRSP would be owned by the other spouse (B) and cannot be withdrawn until 3 years after the contribution.
 When money is withdrawn from the spousal RRSP, it’s taxed at the spouse’s (B) rate that owns the spousal RRSP.
 Why is this a good idea?
 For example, consider you’re the only one with an RRSP account.
 Imagine in retirement you withdraw $50,000 from your RRSP and get taxed at say 30% ($15,000 tax).
 If spousal RRSP is utilized, both of you would withdraw $25,000 each from your RRSP and the spousal RRSP and get taxed at a lower marginal rate.

 RRSP Tax Benefits

 - You make RRSP contributions using pre-tax dollars.
 Whatever you contribute, you will get a tax credit at your marginal rate.
-For example if you contribute $1,000 and your marginal tax rate is 25%, you will get a $250 tax credit/refund.
+For example, if you contribute $1,000 and your marginal tax rate is 25%, you will get a $250 tax credit/refund.

 - All investments within an RRSP account can grow tax-free until you withdraw from the RRSP.
-At time of the withdraw, the amount is taxed as earned income.
+At the time of the withdraw, the amount is taxed as earned income.

 What Can I Invest in my RRSP?